FAForever/wiki-pages/Development/AI/AI-Modding.md

 - Hard crashes

-Unfortunately not all errors result in the orange error message text that aborts the script and tells you the precise sequence of functions (and the line item) that caused the error.
+Unfortunately, not all errors result in the orange error message text that aborts the script and tells you the precise sequence of functions (and the line item) that caused the error.
 Sometimes the game will just do a hard crash.
 The most common causes of this that I’ve come across so far are:
--	Infinite loops (fairly obvious one – as a precaution against this I ensure that every ‘do while’ loop I use has a maximum loop count so it can abort to protect against this)
+-	Infinite loops (fairly obvious one – as a precaution against this I ensure that every ‘do while loop I use has a maximum loop count so it can abort to protect against this)
 -	Referencing units/platoons after they’re destroyed – normally this causes the ‘orange’ error message, but occasionally it would hard crash.
 This can also happen if trying to reference your ACU after it’s destroyed.
 To get around this if I want to reference the ACU as a variable I now use a custom function which will first check the ACU variable isn’t nil and the ACU isn’t dead before proceeding (and just wait ages if it is dead).
--	Use of WaitTicks and WaitSeconds – This links to the above point - the danger when using these functions is that the game state will change, and could lead to previous assumptions being incorrect.
+-	Use of WaitTicks and WaitSeconds – This links to the above point - the danger when using these functions is that the game state will change, and this could lead to previous assumptions being incorrect.
 For example, you record a variable for a particular unit, then wait 1 second.
 If you then try and do anything involving that unit, you could cause an error if in the meantime something has happened to that unit (e.g. it’s been destroyed).
 You can avoid this by checking the variable is still valid (e.g. in the case of a variable oUnit, something like ‘if oUnit and not(oUnit.Dead)’ should work, but it’s easy to forget to do this.
 -	Using LOG(repr(table)) on a large table – e.g. if you try and do repr on even just a single unit variable, it will take ages to print everything or even just crash the game.
 Try to do it on a table of units and the game will just crash.
 -	Errors in variable declarations – e.g. I once had a hard crash caused because at the start of a code file (above any functions) I had a variable declaration local refCategoryT1Mex = categories.STRUCTURE * categories.TECH1 * categories.EXTRACTION
--	The error was because there is no categories.EXTRACTION, only categories.MASSEXTRACTION.
+-	The error was because there are no categories.EXTRACTION, only categories.MASSEXTRACTION.
 Similarly, a typo in categories in that context would I think cause a hard crash.
 -	Similarly, you can get a hard crash by trying to import a file that doesn’t exist (e.g. local M27MissingFile = import('/mods/M27AI/lua/AI/M27MissingFile.lua') – so if tidying up your code by removing unused code files make sure you’ve not imported that file anywhere first.
 - Using FAF Develop

 It’s advisable to do at least some testing on the FAF Develop version of the game (instead of the normal game), in case any of the planned changes will interfere with how your AI works.
-This means you can pre-empt these and reduce the risk your AI fails when a new FAF patch is added to the core game, as well as helping improve the FAF project in the event you come across an issue with the develop version itself (as opposed to a flaw in your code that it exposes).
+This means you can pre-empt these and reduce the risk your AI fails when a new FAF patch is added to the core game, as well as help improve the FAF project in the event you come across an issue with the develop version itself (as opposed to a flaw in your code that it exposes).

-I followed the following steps which resulted in FAF develop working:
+I followed the following steps which resulted in FAF development working:
 -	Host and play an online game through the FAF client, selecting the develop mode when hosting (NOTE: make sure you backup your AI first due to the risk of it being overwritten if you’ve already uploaded a version of your AI to the mods section and have the AI mod enabled when hosting the game; also disable your AI sim mod before actually creating the game to host):

 ![usingfafdevelop.png](/usingfafdevelop.png)

-You can also create a shortcut to running the game offline using FAF develop:
+You can also create a shortcut to running the game offline using FAF development:
 `C:\ProgramData\FAForever\bin\ForgedAlliance.exe /init init_fafdevelop.lua /EnableDiskWatch /showlog /log  C:\ProgramData\FAForever\logs\offlineDev.log`
 - Error handling

 With thanks to Softles, the below link discusses different options for error handling in [LUA](https://www.tutorialspoint.com/lua/lua_error_handling.htm)
 However, one of the functions in here, xpcall, doesn’t work in FAF (at least it doesn’t when I’ve tried it).
 When most errors occur in FAF, you’ll get an orange error message which tells you the line of code causing the error, a description of the error, and traces the different functions and line references that got to that point.
-However, at this point the thread will abort (meaning any code after it doesn’t run).
+However, at this point, the thread will abort (meaning any code after it doesn’t run).
-This is a big issue if you have looped code that is intended to always run – for example, platoon AI – your platoon can end up stuck not doing anything, because it encountered a single error.
+This is a big issue if you have looped code that is intended to always run – for example, platoon AI – your platoon can end up stuck not doing anything because it encountered a single error.
-With thanks to Balthazaar, you can use the following line to produce a similar error message that doesn’t cause the code to stop (meaning if something unexpected happens you’ll have useful information to help identify it, and can try and get your code to handle the error without coming to a grinding halt):
+With thanks to Balthazaar, you can use the following line to produce a similar error message that doesn’t cause the code to stop (meaning if something unexpected happens you’ll have useful information to help identify it and can try and get your code to handle the error without coming to a grinding halt):
 ```lua
 local a, s = pcall(assert, false, 'msg')
 WARN(a, s)
 ```

-For example, lets say you have code that will issue a move command to a unit.
+For example, let's say you have code that will issue a move command to a unit.
 If the unit is dead, then instead of issuing a move command you could just include these line items (with something more meaningful in msg such as ‘Unit is dead so stopping move command’), and avoid issuing the move command (so you don’t cause an actual error).
 Global variable not recognised
-Usually this error message means you’ve made a typo when referencing a variable, or have forgotten that you’re calling a function from another file (so need to have a prefix with that file’s variable; i.e. at the start of the script file you’ll have a local variable importing the other file with the function you want, e.g. `local ABCUtilities = import('/mods/ABCAI/lua/ABCutilities.lua')` and then your function or variable reference from that file has ABCUtilities. as a prefix.
+Usually, this error message means you’ve made a typo when referencing a variable, or have forgotten that you’re calling a function from another file (so need to have a prefix with that file’s variable; i.e. at the start of the script file you’ll have a local variable importing the other file with the function you want, e.g. `local ABCUtilities = import('/mods/ABCAI/lua/ABCutilities.lua')` and then your function or variable reference from that file has ABCUtilities. as a prefix.

 Another time this error can occur however is if you’ve messed up something in the code file itself.
-For example I once commented out a while loop and replaced it with an if condition to try and figure out what was wrong with my code.
+For example, I once commented out a while loop and replaced it with an if condition to try and figure out what was wrong with my code.
 However, I forgot that I’d also included a break within the while loop (to stop infinite loops).
-Having that break remaining in my code but with no loop meant that if any function in that code file was referenced (even if it was completely separate to the affected function containing the break in it) it would return an error that it couldn’t find a global variable with that name.
+Having that break remaining in my code but with no loop meant that if any function in that code file was referenced (even if it was completely separate from the affected function containing the break in it) it would return an error that it couldn’t find a global variable with that name.
 - Debugging via replay: Offline replays

 (With thanks to Relent0r for confirming the replay location, and Spouto for suggesting) when you play a game using the FAF exe `(C:\ProgramData\FAForever\bin\ForgedAlliance.exe)`, the last game you play gets stored as LastGame and is accessible in the Replay window.
 This should get stored even if you close down the game part-way through (although I’ve not double-checked it gets stored in the event of a hard crash).
 My lastreplay gets saved to the following location (if you wanted to make a copy to avoid the risk of overwriting it with a new game):
 `C:\Users\[username]\Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\replays\FAF_[FAF username]`
 If you come across an error that is hard to replicate, then one approach is to play until you have a game that it occurs in, then make changes to the code to help debug (or fix) the error, and then run the replay.
-It will desync due to the changes, but depending on the scenario can give a way of getting more information on whats causing the error/how to resolve it.
+It will desync due to the changes, but depending on the scenario can give a way of getting more information on what's causing the error/how to resolve it.

 - Debugging via replay: Online replays